gmflau/k8-spark-connector-test/README.md

 $ cd k8-spark-connector-test
 ```

-### Build the Uber jar (a.k.a. fat jar) as it is required to use with spark-submit command
+### Build the Uber jar (a.k.a. fat jar) as it is required by the spark-submit command
 ```
 $ sbt assembly (will generate a fat jar under here: ./target/scala-2.11)
 ```